 - Alternatively use smaller boards or plates and make single portions of the ploughman's lunch.

 And that's it!
 Your cheese ploughman's platter is now ready to be enjoyed.
+If you love cheese at lunchtime, you should also check out our tuna and cheese melt panini.

 Can I make ploughman's lunch ahead of time?